Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

 \textbf{Model Validation:} We validate detection accuracy of trained models (with initial hyper-parameters) by applying them to detect benign and malicious flows in validation datasets.
 When we encounter poor accuracy in the validation data, we tune hyper-parameters of the models to improve validation accuracy.

 To validate our model, we construct validation dataset for each VIP by randomly drawing half malicious flows from a VIP and equal amount of random benign flows from same VIP (shown under ``validation'' of \autoref{tab:data_sum}).
 We pre-process validation dataset with min-max normalization and $F^i_{tmax}$ and $F^i_{tmin}$ (\autoref{eqn:min_max_norm}).
-We apply trained models to detect benign and malicious flows in validation sets and check common accuracy metrics of detection results: mainly precision, recall and f1 score (\autoref{eqn:result_metrics} where $TP$, $FP$ and $FN$ stands for true positives, false positives and false negatives in identifying malicious flows).
+We apply trained models to detect benign and malicious flows in validation sets and check common accuracy metrics of detection results: mainly precision ($\V{TP}/(\V{TP}+\V{FP})$), recall ($\V{TP}/(\V{TP}+\V{FN})$) and F1 score (${2\times\V{precision}\times\V{recall}}/({\V{precision}+\V{recall}})$) where $\V{TP}$, $\V{FP}$ and $\V{FN}$ stands for true positives, false positives and false negatives in identifying malicious flows.
 Note that for SR3VP1 where we only have benign flows, we instead examine its true negative ratio (TNR, the fraction of benign flows that get correctly detected.)

 If any detection metric for a per-VIP model goes under 99\%, we tune this model's hyper-parameters with random search~\cite{random_search}, by training multiple versions of this model, each with a set of randomly-chosen values for hyper-parameters.
-We then select as the final model the version that gets the highest f1 score against the validation dataset and use this final model for all subsequent detection.
-(We list hyperparamter values for our final models in \autoref{sec:rlt}.) \comment{can you say how often you had to do this retraining? ---johnh 2019-12-08} \hang{re-training is one-off.
-Once we find a final model that detects validation set the best, we stick to that model for all detections --- 2019-12-10}
+We then select as the final model the version that gets the highest F1 score against the validation dataset and use this final model for all subsequent detection. (\autoref{tab:final_para_val} lists hyperparamter values for our final models.)

-\textbf{Model Testing:} Finally, we report detection accuracy for our trained and validated models by applying them to test datasets, consisting of the other half of malicious flows extracted from each VIP and equal amount of random benign flows from the same VIP (see ``Test'' of \autoref{tab:data_sum}.)
+\textbf{Model Testing:} Finally, we report detection accuracy for our trained and validated models by applying them to test datasets, consisting of the other half of malicious flows extracted from each VIP and equal amount of random benign flows from the same VIP (see ``Test'' of \autoref{tab:data_sum}).
 Specifically, we first pre-process test dataset with min-max normalization and $F^i_{tmax}$ and $F^i_{tmin}$ (\autoref{eqn:min_max_norm}).
-We then report our models' detection precision, recall and f1 score on test dataset.
+We then report our models' detection precision, recall and F1 score on test dataset.
 (Similar to validation, we report TNR for SR3VP1.)